 You zoom in and out on a 3D chart by using the zoom (+ or -) buttons, or the touch method of pinching and spreading your fingers.

 Chart overlay

-Structure sonar (StructureMap) information can be displayed as overlay on your chart panel.
+Structure and weather data can be displayed as overlay on your chart panel.